puppetlabs/puppet-docs/source/pe/3.1/console_classes_groups.markdown

 There are two lists of classes in the console: One in [the console's sidebar][sidebar], and one reached by clicking the "Classes" item in the main navigation.

-The sidebar list also includes counts of nodes with the class assigned, but these numbers are not complete: they only includes nodes which have the class **directly** assigned, excluding nodes that receive the class from a group.
+The sidebar list also includes counts of nodes with the class assigned, but these numbers are not complete: they only include nodes that have the class **directly** assigned, excluding nodes that receive the class from a group.

 In the class list page, reached by clicking the "Classes" navigation item, classes that were manually added are marked with an asterisk (\*) to show that they are not available in the puppet master's `production` environment.